cameraui/docs/install/docker.md

 # Docker

 Docker is the recommended way to run the camera.ui server on Linux.
-The image is built on Ubuntu 24.04 and stays small: on first start it downloads and installs the server itself, so updates don't need a new image.
+The image is built on Ubuntu 24.04 and downloads the server itself on first start, so server updates don't need a new image.
 There is one image per hardware target, published as `ghcr.io/cameraui/camera.ui`.

 ## Before you start